The Zoning Ordinance

 The purpose for zoning in the Town is to promote both the orderly development of land and the public health, safety, and general welfare within Ramseur’s corporate limits.
 The Zoning Ordinance also regulates locations and use of structures and land for trade, industry, residences, and purposes other than farming.

-Ramseur’s Planning Board meets at the Ramseur Municipal Building on every third Wednesday at 6:00 p.m.
+Ramseur’s Planning Board meets at the Ramseur Municipal Building on every fourth Wednesday at 6:00 p.m.

 The five members of the Planning Board are appointed by the Board of Commissioners and serve terms of four years in length.The members are charged with duties such as assisting in zoning enforcement, reviewing plans to ensure compliance with the Zoning Ordinance, recommending appropriate amendments to the Ordinance, and making recommendations to the Board of Commissioners with regard to zoning decisions.
 Requests concerning zoning should be brought to the Municipal Building during regular business hours.